pan-canon/pan-canon/README.md

 <p>
 It is shown above the carrier because it outlives individual roles and periods.
-The later FOP Oksana Dubinetska organization provides a concrete business and contractual intersection on that line, while LEBENSBUND itself remains distinct from any single professional or technical structure.
+The later FOP Oksana Dubinetska frame provides a concrete business and contractual intersection on that line, while LEBENSBUND itself remains distinct from any single professional or technical structure.
+The link marks intersection rather than ownership: the institutional line continues through FOP Oksana Dubinetska → Zhovten Games → IRON CREED.
 </p>

 <pre>